pypi/warehouse/docs/user/trusted-publishers/adding-a-publisher.md

 ---
-title: Adding a trusted publisher to an existing PyPI project
+title: Adding a Trusted Publisher to an Existing PyPI Project
 ---

 {{ preview('oidc-publishing') }}